MASP: Scalable GNN-based Planning for Multi-Agent Navigation: Experiments

-In contrast to RL baselines, almost all planning-based baselines achieve a \emph{Success Rate} of over 90\%, primarily owing to the greedy goal assignment algorithm without duplication.
-Therefore, we focus more on \emph{Steps} to evaluate their performance.
-Among the planning-based competitors, RRT has the best performance with 7.06\% more \emph{Steps} compared to {\name} in $N=20$.
-This indicates that the tree structure in RRT, which omits the consideration of kinematic constraints, can better adapt to complex 3-D environments.
-ORCA and Voronoi struggle to find shorter navigational paths in the environment under high-dimensional spaces and intricate constraints. \looseness=-1
+{In contrast to RL baselines, most planning-based baselines achieve over 90\% \emph{Success Rate}, primarily owing to the goal assignment algorithm without duplication.
+Thus, we focus more on \emph{Steps} for comparison.
+(H)Voronoi is the best planning-based competitor at $N=5$, while all the planning-based baselines show comparable performance at $N=20$.
+This indicates that although (H)Voronoi's partitions excel in scenarios with a few agents, they are difficult to figure out a set of coordinated navigation paths in complex 3-D environments with increased agent numbers.
+The planning-based baselines requires at least 27.92\% more \emph{Steps} than {\name} at $N=20$.}\looseness=-1